Art and Design

 - Children help to shape their environments and are involved in developing their creative curriculum

-- They understand that expression and creativity can contribute to their well-being
+- They understand that expression and creative activities can contribute to their individual well-being

-- Children evaluate their own work and the work of other artists, recognising that opinion is a matter of personal taste
+- Children evaluate and celebrate their own work and that of other artists, recognising that opinion is a matter of personal taste

-- They have knowledge of careers in the arts and understand possibilities for future study
+- They begin to develop knowledge of careers in the arts and possibilities for future study

 Teachers track children’s progress against the National Curriculum objectives for Art and Design.
 This information helps teachers to plan for future learning and identify children who require support or further challenge.